 References - Safari Tech Books available through the library offer an excellent source of supplemental resources that you may use for this course.
 To find Safari Books Online, go to the Library's web site.
 Click the Browse Databases button.
 In the A-Z Databases page that appears, click S to filter.
 The link to Safari Books Online should be at or near the top of the list.
 Initially, you will have to enter your student email address, then create an account with Safari.
 Subsequently, you will use your email address and your Safari password to access the Safari resources.

 Required extra- or co-curricular activities - All activities are based on projects and exams assigned throughout the course.
 Any required extra activities will be clearly explained in class.

 Additional fees - There are no additional fees for this course.

-- I will reply to your e-mail messages within one business day.
+1. I will try to reply to your e-mail messages within one or two business day.
 Replying to phone calls may take at most two days.
 Please email me again if I accidentally miss to reply to your email.

 You are strongly encouraged to discuss your decisions with an academic counselor, academic adviser or success coach AND Student Financial Services, because these decisions may affect your financial aid and Satisfactory Academic Progress.
 Students receiving financial aid may find their awards reduced.

 If you wish to receive a W in lieu of a grade, you MUST withdraw yourself officially from the class.
 Once you have withdrawn (dropped), you must discontinue attending class.
 Alternatively, you may wish to change from Credit to Audit and continue to attend the class.